What is a travel package?

 A package includes at least two travel services, such as:

 - tourist services that account for at least 25% of the package value

 - Short trips under 24 hours that don’t include accommodation: guided tours and excursions

 - Residential accommodation for long-term education

-- Features which are part of another travel service: airport transfers, hotel swimming pool access, ski passes, etc. (unless if they represent more than 25% cent of the package value)
+- Additional location-based services such as airport transfers, pool access, ski passes, etc. (unless if they represent more than 25% cent of the package value)

 The holiday brochure must contain the following information, which is binding and must not be false or misleading:

 - The holiday destination and the means of transport used

 - The type, location and description of the accommodation

 - The health formalities